 Lincoln, Jamie Wood and husband Cody of Fayetteville, Kimber Kiersey and husband Aaron of Coffeyville, Kansas;

 and eight great grandchildren, Paul, Destinee, Kassidy, Logan, Kennadie, Edyn, Colt and Luke.

-Funeral services will be 10 a.m.
-Friday, March 7, at Mission Boulevard Baptist Church.
-Interment will be at Fairview
+Funeral services were, March 7, at Mission Boulevard Baptist Church with burial at Fairview Memorial Gardens.

 WILL ROGERS JEFFERY

 Will Rogers Jeffery, 78, of Huntsville, died March 2, 2014 at Meadowview Nursing Home in Huntsville, where he had